project-fifo/docs/general/rightmanagement.rst

 .. warning::

    Please note the ``channels->_->join`` permission.
 This permission exists to work around limitations in the way howl checks permissions.
 However channels are read only and require knowledge about the VMs UUID to join.
-This can be skipped but will not allow to see metrics for VMs that permissions are received via Organisation grant triggers.
+This can be skipped but will not allow to see metrics for VMs that permissions are received via Organization grant triggers.

 .. code-block:: bash